 Extractor Fan Warning

 There must not be an extractor fan fitted in the same room as the stove as this can cause the stove to emit fumes into the room.
+Ref doc J in building regulations.

 Cleaning and Chimney Sweeping